track507/Valda-Spire-of-Secrets/README.md

 *Due to a recent `weaponsAdd` bug, I am adding the bomb as "Bomb (Alchemist)" in `weaponOptions` instead of using `weaponsAdd : { select : ["Bomb"] }`*

-Everything up to "Dynamo Engineer" has been added and updated to v13.2.0 for MPMB's Sheet and 1.4 of the PDF.
+Everything up to "Mad Bomber" has been added and updated to v13.2.0 for MPMB's Sheet and 1.4 of the PDF.

 ### Current Alchemist Fixes and Changes
   - Updated and removed `weaponsAdd` to prevent up to 13 attacks being automatically added to the sheet.
 It now appears in the attack drop down